matn7/CS-Notes/src/main/java/deployment/GCP.md

 **Persistent Disk (PD)**

-- Flexible, block-based network-attached storage; boot disk for every GCE instance
+- Flexible, block-based network-attached storage; boot disk for every GCE instance:
-    - Elastic Block Storage (EBS)
+    - Elastic Block Storage (EBS).
-    - Storage Area Network (SAN)
+    - Storage Area Network (SAN).
-- Perf scales with volume size; max way below Local SSD, but still plenty fast
+- Perf scales with volume size; max way below Local SSD, but still plenty fast.
-- Persistent disks persist, and are replicated (zone or regional) for durability
+- Persistent disks persist, and are replicated (zone or regional) for durability.
-- Can resize while in use (up to 64TB), but will need file system update within VM
+- Can resize while in use (up to 64TB), but will need file system update within VM.
-- Snapshots (and machine images) add even more capability and flexibility
+- Snapshots (and machine images) add even more capability and flexibility:
-    - "Magical": Pay for incremental ($ and time), but use/delete like full backups
+    - "Magical": Pay for incremental ($ and time), but use/delete like full backups.
-- Not file-based NAS, but can mount to multiple instances if all are read-only
+- Not file-based NAS, but can mount to multiple instances if all are read-only.
-- Pay for GB/mo provisioned depending on perf. class; plus snapshot GB/mo used
+- Pay for GB/mo provisioned depending on perf. class; plus snapshot GB/mo used.

 **Cloud Filestore**